-Talking about saving properties from foreclosure is one thing, but actually going the extra mile and bringing positive results is quite another.
+Talking about saving properties from foreclosure and repossession is one thing, but actually going the extra mile and bringing positive results is quite another.
 This is where Allmand’s experience and expertise in consumer bankruptcy — most specifically in Chapters 7 and 13– makes all the difference.

-In fact, Allmand has made a name for himself in the consumer bankruptcy niche – as extensive media coverage in Los Angeles Times, Fox News and CBS – TV, among other news outlets – demonstrates.
-His second office in Hurst TX has become the largest filer of bankruptcies in Northern District Dallas, and the firm is in the top 10 nationwide for volume of filing.
-All this goes to prove that Allmand is not only a legal whiz, but is also committed to pulling all the stops to save people from what he calls “unimaginable hardships that could turn their entire lives upside down.”
+In fact, Allmand has made a name for himself in the consumer bankruptcy niche – as extension media coverage in Los Angeles Times, Fox News, and CBS – TV, among other news outlets – demonstrates.
+His offices have become one of the largest bankruptcy filers in the State of Texas.
+All this goes to prove Allmand is not only a legal whiz but is also committed to pulling all the stops to save people from what he calls “unimaginable hardships that could turn their entire life upside down.”

-During his 10-year career as one of the leading bankruptcy lawyers in the Dallas area, Allmand has worked on several large cases for high-profile clients, but, he emphasizes, all cases and all clients are equally important to him.
+During his long career as one of the leading bankruptcy lawyers in the Dallas area, Allmand has worked on several larges cases for high-profile clients, but, he emphasizes, all cases and all clients are equally important to him.

 His commitment and dedication to smoothing out the rough financial patches, as well as a sensitive and respectful way he treats those who are on the brink of losing all that they own, is appreciated by scores of grateful clients.